 Today’s Topic: How to Handle Athlete Fear in Different Sports

-Hi guys, welcome to Q&A with Coach Rebecca.
-I am Rebecca Smith, the founder and director of Complete Performance Coaching, which is a team of highly skilled sports psychology coaching experts, who specialize and work one-on-one with athletes age 8 to 18 and beyond on all kinds of sports ranging from gymnastics, to tennis, to baseball, to basketball to you name it we can help you.
+Hi everyone.
+Welcome to Q&A with Coach Rebecca.
+I am Rebecca Smith, founder and director of Complete Performance Coaching.
+We are a team of highly skilled sports psychology coaching experts who specialize and work one-on-one with athletes, mainly age 8 to 18, on all kinds of sports.

-We can help you perform better, especially if the reason that you’re not performing well is between your ears.
-Your coach coaches from your neck down, and we coach you from your neck up.
-If you ask me, it’s the most important piece of the puzzle.
-A lot of people spend all their lives improving their physical skill, and then they forget this main important part is getting your brain to cooperate with you.
+We can help you perform better, especially if the reason you’re not performing well is between your ears.
+Your coach coaches from your neck down and your neck up.
+If you ask me, that’s the most important piece of the puzzle.
+A lot of people spend their whole lives improving their physical skill that they forget the main important part is getting your brain to cooperate with you.

 Confidence and Fear

 Confidence and fear are pretty much opposites, and confidence is the most important thing you need in order to perform at your best.
-If fear is up here, up to your eyeballs, your confidence cannot be high.
-As you get your confidence up, your fear goes down, so my job, my primary purpose on this planet I believe is to help people increase confidence through decreasing fear.
+If fear is up to your eyeballs, your confidence can’t be high.
+As you get your confidence up, your fear goes down.
+My job, my primary purpose on this planet, is to help people increase confidence through decreasing fear.

-These three questions are all about fear and anxiety, and they’re all different sports, so that’s cool.
-You can see how fear affects three different sports, or more.
-All right, first question comes from Sandy she says,
+These three questions are all about fear and anxiety, and they’re all different sports.
+You can see how fear affects sports differently.
+Our first question comes from Sandy she says,

 Q: My daughter’s a level 7, moving to level 8 gymnast.
 She peeled off the bars while doing a giant, and now is afraid of the bars.
 What suggestions do you have?

-Those of you non-gymnasts can assume she flung off the bars, and now she’s afraid of the bars, makes sense, right?
+Those of you non-gymnasts can assume she flung off the bars, and now she’s afraid of the bars.
+Makes sense, right?
 If I was your brain, and you just flung off the bars, I would not want you doing that anymore.
-That’s what happens, is that’s what creates what we a call mental block, is where your brain makes a decision that your body may be is not so happy about.
+This is what creates what we a call mental block.
+Your brain makes a decision that your body is not so happy about.

-Your brain goes, “Okay, we’re not doing that anymore, thanks anyway, let’s find something else to do with our free time other than bars.”
-Your brain will do everything in its power to try to get you to not do the bars, to avoid the bars, to do other events, to anything it can do to get you to steer clear of that thing that it now thinks is dangerous.
+Your brain says, “Okay, we’re not doing that anymore, thanks anyway.
+Let’s find something else to do with our free time other than bars.”
+Your brain will do everything in its power to try to get you to not do the bars, to avoid them and do other events, basically anything it can do to get you to steer clear of that thing that it now thinks is dangerous.

 Even if you didn’t get hurt, it spooked you, and now you don’t want to do it.
-Okay, so luckily this is a member of the community, so she has access to the overcoming fear course.
-The first thing I’m going to say is if you haven’t already, dig into the overcoming fear course.
+Luckily this is a member of the community, so she has access to the overcoming fear course.
 It’s six modules, best to do them once a week, and then you can spend the week working through the action steps.
 If you haven’t already, dig into that course now.

 It will get you to the point where you will know exactly how to communicate with your brain.
-You’ll know exactly what your next step is, because fear is something, especially in gymnastics and figure skating and diving, in these like what I call scary sports, it’s something that you will always be up against as you keep up leveling your skill.
+You’ll know exactly what your next step is.
+Fear is something that you will always be up against as you keep up leveling your skill, especially in gymnastics and figure skating and diving, what I call “scary sports”.

-Your brain is going to keep going, “Whoa, you want to do what?”
-Then you have to go through the same process that gets you back what seemed like easier skills that are only going to become harder and harder as you go through the levels.
-The key points that I want you to know that you’re really going to get from that course are start where you are.
+Your brain is going to keep asking, “Whoa, you want to do what?”
+You have to go through the same process that gets you back to what seemed like easier skills that are only going to become harder and harder as you go through the levels.
+The key point I want you to know is to start where you are.

 What Can Your Athlete Do?

-Then you start with that, and you start making progress with that.
+Then you start with that, and you start making progress.
 You do as much of that as you possibly can to start feeling successful.
-That allows your brain to go, “Okay, I guess this is safe, I’ve done 100 of these, or 15, or 20, or whatever it is.
-Maybe I’ll try a slightly more difficult progression,” so we’ll tiptoe into a little bit, okay?
+That allows your brain to think it’s safe, to realize you’ve done this 100 times, and maybe it’s time to try a slightly more difficult progression that you’ll slowly tiptoe into.

 Listen to Your Brain

-Stay positive, and just every single week you want to be taking a little step forward, a little step forward, a little step forward.
-Of course if you’re in competition season, or your coach is yelling, it’s harder to feel like you can take those baby steps.
-That’s why there’s a whole module on communicating with your coaches, and communicating with your brain, so that you can know exactly how to talk to them, and how to get everybody on your team, so that you can work in favor of your brain.
+Stay positive.
+Every single week you want to be taking a little step forward.
+If you’re in competition season, or your coach is yelling, it’s harder to feel like you can take those baby steps.
+That’s why there’s a whole module on communicating with your coaches and communicating with your brain.
+You will know exactly how to talk to them and how to get everybody on your team so you can work in favor of your brain.

 Get Your Brain on Your Side